 On this page you can find details of some of the routes that Isis Cyclists have covered in recent years.
-We’re offering them so that people can continue go for bike rides during the current coronavirus outbreak.
-However, please note Cycling UK’s message that you should go for a ride alone or with members of your household unless any of them have reason to self-isolate.
-Under no circumstance should you cycle or take part in any cycling activity in groups.
+We’re offering them so that people can continue go for bike rides during the current coronavirus pandemic.
+Following the revision of Government guidance on 1st June, Cycling UK has modified its own advice to cyclists.
+The key messages are:

 - About the routes

 - South-east: A40/M40 eastbound to A34 southbound

 - South-west: A34 southbound to A40 westbound

 For each route we provide a synopsis and a link to the website (e.g. Mapometer or Ride with GPS) on which you can view the route itself and download the GPS file (possibly also a cue sheet).
 The routes are publicly available; you don’t need to sign up to the site.
 For a guide to classifications, visit the About Us page.

 The list is organised into five sectors, bounded by the Oxford ring road and four of the major roads radiating from it, as shown in the schematic map on the right.
 Most routes go through two or more sectors, so we have categorised them according to the sector in which the destination is located (usually the refreshment stop in normal times).

 Enjoy – but do take extra care to avoid mishaps, even with fewer vehicles around.
 We don’t want to add to the existing pressure on hospitals and the other emergency services.

 If you don’t see a route that takes your fancy, return to the Home page, where you can browse all of our rides dating back to January 2017.
 Many of them include links to the actual routes.